Weather in Iceland in September: travel guide

 Best activities to do in Iceland in September

-Now you know what to expect of the weather in Iceland in September, here's a run-down of some of the best activities you can enjoy during your visit.
+Now you know what to expect from the weather in Iceland in September, here's a run-down of some of the best activities you can enjoy during your visit.

-• Visit Hraunfossar Waterfall: with magnificent autumn colours as its backdrop, the Hraunfossar waterfall looks at its best in September — the flowing water contrasts spectacularly against the moss-covered lava rock.
+• Visit Hraunfossar Waterfall: with magnificent autumn colors as its backdrop, the Hraunfossar waterfall looks at its best in September — the flowing water contrasts spectacularly against the moss-covered lava rock.

 • Go hiking on Langjökull Glacier: experience an adventure on the second-largest ice cap in Iceland.
 Just remember to wear your warmest clothes and good hiking boots, and join a guided tour if you're not a seasoned hiker.